Meet Alex Lasry

 Alex brought together the public/private partnership to build Fiserv Forum and the Deer District surrounding the arena.
 As part of the agreement to build Fiserv Forum, Lasry led the workforce development efforts to make sure that people often left out of major construction work got a chance to expand skills, find jobs, and build wealth.
 Lasry’s plan required 40% of workers on the project to consist of people underemployed or unemployed for the previous five years and at least 25% of service contracts to be awarded to minority and/or disadvantaged businesses.
 Under Alex’s leadership, the Bucks did not just set ambitious goals, they surpassed them — reaching 43% and 30% respectively.
 He also ensured 80% of the materials and services for building Fiserv Forum were sourced from Wisconsin, including steel from a plant north of Stevens Point, cast concrete from near Manitowoc, and plumbing supplies from Madison.

 While others just talk about raising wages, Alex turned his words into actions.
 He led negotiations for a historic project labor agreement that included provisions to hire women and minorities that are often underrepresented among union workers.
-He also included a $15 minimum wage for all arena workers once Fiserv was built.
+The Bucks also included an agreement to implement a $15 minimum wage for Fiserv Forum workers no later than 2023.
+The Bucks achieved this goal early, raising the minimum wage to $15 an hour in 2020.
 In addition, Fiserv Forum is one of the most environmentally-friendly arenas in North America.

 Alex believes that progressive values are good for business.
 Paying workers family-sustaining wages, providing them with good benefits, and treating everyone with the dignity and respect they deserve doesn’t have to be controversial.
 Alex and the Bucks have shown that it’s possible to do all of this while still running a successful and profitable business.